blockapps/strato-getting-started/README.md

 :9092 (for Kafka)
 ```

-*Steps to setup and run STRATO Developer Trial Edition using Docker on your machine*
+*Steps to setup and run STRATO Developer Edition using Docker on your machine*

 1) Register for access to STRATO Developer Edition trial here: http://developers.blockapps.net/trial